godalming123/tinytile/readme.md

  - When dragging popup windows it should drag the parent instead
  - Use libinput to configure pointers
  - Switching windows in reverse focus order gives wierd behavior
+ - Add option to make windows both have or don't have CSD and wether windows should be set to tiled
 ## Implement protocols
  - Virtual keyboard (needs testing)